whitneyburton/portfolios/students/1701-front/jenn_peavler/20170301-jenn_peavler-M1.markdown

 ### Playing a Part

 I was a member of the SAB and I lead up the LGBT Turing Group.
 I also reached out to students who needed help with course work.
+I participated in Lunch Roullete.

 ------------------